Jason-Hargrove/100-days-of-code-part-2/README.md

 ### Day 36: April 30, 2022

-**Today's Progress:** Restarted MongoDB University.
+**Today's Progress:** Restarted MongoDB University M001.
 Finished chapter 1, intro to Atlas and MongoDB shell.

 **Thoughts:** I dropped the ball on this one.
 Think I was more than half way through the first time.
 Her we go again, chasing that certification.